Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

-{\it Growth model:} Of an organism's net energy intake per unit time, some part of it is spent in locomotion and activities, some part of it stored (in certain organisms), and the remainder is consumed in the resting metabolism~\cite{Hou2008}.
-Let $\Pi(m(t))$ [unit: W] be the average power input into the resting metabolism, which can be an arbitrary function of the organism's current mass $m(t)$ [unit: g] at time $t$.
-Common choices for the functional form of $\Pi(m(t))$ will be discussed below.
+{\it Growth model:} Let $\Pi(m(t))$ [unit: W] be the average power input into the resting metabolism of an organism (the metabolic expenditure after locomotion and other activities are accounted for~\cite{Hou2008}). $\Pi(m(t))$ can be an arbitrary function of the organism's current mass $m(t)$ [unit: g] at time $t$.
 This power is partitioned into maintenance of existing biological mass (i.e. the turnover energy costs associated with the constant replacement of cellular components lost to degradation), and growth of new mass (i.e. synthesis of additional components during cellular replication)~\cite{Pirt1965}.
 Energy conservation implies

 Here $B(m(t))$ [unit: W/g] is the maintenance cost per unit mass, and $E(m(t))$ [unit: J/g] is the synthesis cost per unit mass.
 We allow both these quantities to be arbitrary functions of $m(t)$.